allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/107-how-we-process-over-6-000-000-and-growing-hl7-messages-a-month/blogarticle.md

 ---
-Title: How we process over 6, 000, 000 (and growing) HL7 messages a month
+Title: "How we process over 6,000,000 (and growing) HL7 messages a month"
-SeoTitle: How we process over 6, 000, 000 (and growing) HL7 messages a month
+SeoTitle: "How we process over 6,000,000 (and growing) HL7 messages a month"
 Author: kris
 Fullname: Kris Gösser
 Date: 05/04/2015
 Summary:
 Lead: |
   Integration is a buzzword in healthcare, and for good reason.